Research

 Streams on FIRE: Populations of Detectable Stellar Streams in the Milky Way and FIRE

-Shipp, Panithanpaisal, Necib et al.
+Shipp, Panithanpaisal, Necib, et al.

 2023